Table of contents

 This is an intraday calculation.
 It resets every day based on your opening balance.
 Unlike the max loss limit (which trails your highest closing balance), the DLL is a daily guard rail that prevents catastrophic single-session losses.

-What Triggers a Breach
+What Triggers the Lockout

 I've seen traders argue that they would have recovered if given 5 more minutes.
 Doesn't matter.
 The line is the line.